-This Pumpkin Mac and Cheese with Brown Butter, Sage, and Pecan Topping is rich, creamy, and loaded with cheese with a nutty crunch on top.
-It will make any fall meal feel special, and it’s a beautiful side dish for any holiday meal.
+This Pumpkin Mac and Cheese with Brown Butter, Sage, and Pecan Topping is rich, creamy, and cheesy with a nutty, crunchy topping.
+It will make any fall meal feel special, and it's a beautiful side dish for any holiday meal.

 Alright, so you know those mac and cheese recipes that add pumpkin or butternut squash and use less cheese to lighten it up?

 Yeah, this Pumpkin Mac and Cheese isn’t one of those recipes.

 With a pound of triple crème Brie I don’t think anyone would point fingers accusing this recipe of being “light”.
 But sometimes you just need real deal mac and cheese, and it if happens to be super flavorful and have the added bonus of nutrition from pumpkin, then I’m not complaining.